 It was a nice looking Toyota and we agreed a price of $4 per person which we could pay with our last Cambodian Riel.

 When we got in the car, the driver asked us to pay first.
-When Chris paid in Cambodian Riel, he pulled over to the shoulder of the road, asked someone at a nearby shop to exchange some money and returned.
+When we paid in Cambodian Riel, he pulled over at a roadside stall to quickly exchange it into Vietnamese Dong with a vendor friend, and drove us directly to the front doors of our Ha Tien hotel.

 Comment